- Plesk Onyx for Linux

 Mark plesk-dovecot, plesk-horde, plesk-roundcube, plesk-postfix and recidive jails and press the Switch On button to turn the selected jails on.

-To prevent brute force attack, install analog of Fail2ban as Fail2ban only available to Linux systems, for example, ts_block.
+To prevent brute force attack, install a tool like Fail2ban, once Fail2ban is only available to Linux systems, for example, ts_block.

 In order to verify whether or not the server is vulnerable to this threat, check the following article:

 Go to Windows > MailEnableAdmin > Connection dropping > Server > Services and Connector > right-click on SMTP > Properties > Security tab: